Let's Change How We View Mental Health In Schools

 When was the last time you asked your student if he or she was okay?
 Have you ever gotten concerned about a student’s mental state, but couldn’t act because you were not qualified to?
 Statistics show that over 20% of students show signs of mental health disorders, and 80% of that number do not get any form of help.
 Often times, kids are told, “It’s a phase” or “You’ll grow out of it”, but why can’t anyone be bothered enough to take the genuine concern to see if it’s something more?
 Mental health is not an adult-only issue, just as physical health isn’t.
 Mental health disorders don’t discriminate, as it takes a piece of people away from them.
 Whether you are eight years old or eighty years old, mental health is just as important as physical health.

 On the website NPR.ORG, the number of mental health professionals in relation to the number of students in their caseloads is explained and broken down.
 For example, Counsellors have a caseload of 500 students, which is more than double the amount the American School Counsellor Association (ASCA) recommends.
-Social workers have a higher caseload than the recommended 250 students as well.
+Social workers have a 3000:1 caseload, which is significantly higher than the recommended 250 students as well.
 Following that same pattern, School psychologists are 1400:1 and the last line of help, school nurses are more than 750:1.
 All of these are far more than the recommended caseload from the ASCA.